 How Does Your Policy Define Disability?

-LTD policies vary, so you must look to see how the terms “totally disabled” or “disability” are defined in your particular situation.
+LTD policies vary, so you must see how the terms “totally disabled” or “disability” are defined in your particular situation.
 Most policies fall under “own occupation” or “any occupation.”

-An any occupation policy is stricter.
-You must prove that you are incapable of performing any position that you would qualify for with your experience, training, and education.
-A fireman who cannot climb ladders or lift heavy objects would not be approved as disabled under this policy because he is still able to perform other jobs, such as a cashier or clerk.
+- An any occupation policy is stricter.
+You must prove that you cannot perform any position you would qualify for with your experience, training, and education.
+For example, a fireman who cannot climb ladders or lift heavy objects would not be approved as disabled under this policy because he can still perform other jobs, such as a cashier or clerk.

-Symptoms alone are not enough to be approved for LTD, though their effects are often taken into consideration.
-You should also have documentation from medical professionals that back up your claims with laboratory and clinical findings.
-The insurance company can also base their decision on medical information alone if it clearly shows that you are disabled.
+Symptoms alone are not enough to be approved for LTD, though their effects are often considered.
+You should also have documentation from medical professionals that backs up your claims with laboratory and clinical findings.
+The insurance company can also base its decision on medical information alone if it clearly shows that you are disabled.

-The insurance company will assign an adjudicator to your claim who may have a medical disability examiner, psychologist, or physician review your claim and determine your level of impairment.
-You may also be required to see a doctor for a functional capacity evaluation or a medical examination.
+The insurance company will assign an adjudicator to your claim, who may have a nurse consultant, psychologist, or physician review it and determine your level of impairment.
+You may also be required to see a doctor for a functional capacity evaluation (FCE) or an independent medical examination (IME).
 The adjudicator will then use that evidence to make a decision.
 If they feel that they don’t have enough information, you may be asked to provide additional evidence as needed.

-Also, medical documentation should report acceptable laboratory and clinical findings, not just symptoms and diagnosis.
-Your disability must be scientifically proven, not just a general guess by your doctor, so be sure that your doctor includes all of their objective findings.
+Also, medical documentation should report acceptable laboratory and clinical findings, not just symptoms and diagnoses.
+Your disability must be scientifically proven, not just a general guess by your doctor, so be sure your doctor includes all their objective findings.